krrish-kohli/Web-Scraping/README.md

 # Web Scraping

 This repository contains projects showcasing different aspects of web scraping and automation using Python.
 Each project focuses on practical examples of data extraction, manipulation, filtering, and automation, demonstrating essential skills for working with structured data from web pages.
-Projects include scraping top movie lists, educational web pages, generating music playlists from historical Billboard Hot 100 charts, tracking product prices on Amazon, automating gameplay, automating interactions on Tinder, automating internet speed complaint tweets, and automating Instagram interactions.
+Projects include scraping top movie lists, educational web pages, generating music playlists from historical Billboard Hot 100 charts, tracking product prices on Amazon, automating gameplay, automating interactions on Tinder, automating internet speed complaint tweets, automating Instagram interactions, and gathering rental property data to submit into Google Forms for job automation example.

 ---